On remote working and asynchronous communication with remote teams

 When we started Happyforce as a fully distributed company (no offices, nowhere), I thought this new way of organising work would be great to avoid the constant interruptions you find in a regular office space.

 I was shocked by the famous “Why you can’t work at work” video of Jason Fired, from Basecamp.

-I bought it right away, both the idea of avoiding interruptions and their product.
+But I bought it right away, both the idea of avoiding interruptions and their product.

-I indeed closed our Slack account to reduce the number of interruptions and synchronous communication that we had at the beginning.
+Indeed, I closed our Slack account to reduce the number of interruptions and synchronous communication that we had at the beginning.
 It was a nightmare for the people that weren’t connected online during the whole day.

 When to go asynchronous

 - Reduce the number of interruptions to foster concentration, flow, creativity, reduce stress, and allow people to work faster.

 - Contribute to employees autonomy in the company.
 At Happyforce we enjoy an open schedule, no fixed working hours and unlimited vacation days.
 We thought asynchronous work would make it easier to combine work and family hours.
 This asynchronism makes no longer necessary to share working hours with your peers to get things done.

 - Make people write more.
 I have recently been discussing this with Sergi Hernando, and I agree with him it is essential to take the habit of writing more.
 There’s a recent post from Steve Snkifosky that explains this perfectly.

 What we have learned from this experience is that: